 Cataloging and archival description can also contribute to silencing under-documented groups in archives.
 Decisions on terminology can directly affect how records are accessed and discovered.

-The team at Ryerson Archives & Special Collections is addressing this issue by reviewing records that reflect under-represented communities in our collections to update outdated archival descriptions and include vocabulary that is used by the corresponding groups to describe themselves.
+The team at TMU Archives & Special Collections is addressing this issue by reviewing records that reflect under-represented communities in our collections to update outdated archival descriptions and include vocabulary that is used by the corresponding groups to describe themselves.
 Visit our website for more information about this initiative or to suggest a correction for our online catalogue.

-We believe maintaining accurate description of records that affect underrepresented groups, enhancing discoverability and allowing ethical access for culturally sensitive materials aligns with the the Association of Canadian Archivists Code of Ethics and Professional Conduct, the Truth and Reconciliation Commission of Canada: Calls to Action, Ryerson University's Academic Plan and values of Equity, Diversity and Inclusion.
+We believe maintaining accurate description of records that affect underrepresented groups, enhancing discoverability and allowing ethical access for culturally sensitive materials aligns with the the Association of Canadian Archivists Code of Ethics and Professional Conduct, the Truth and Reconciliation Commission of Canada: Calls to Action, Toronto Metropolitan University's Academic Plan and values of Equity, Diversity and Inclusion.

 Dominique Luster's 2018 presentation "Archives have the Power to Boost Marginalized Voices" outlines how experiences from marginalized communities are often left out of archives, and when they are included the archival descriptions do not reflect how communities describe themselves.